 B. The Director of Development Services shall consider all applications for Certificates of Appropriateness within his/her jurisdiction as set forth in Section 2.63.070.
 Determinations shall be made within forty five (45) days after the applicant has submitted an application and the Director determines it to be complete.
 The Director has authority to approve, conditionally approve or deny an application.
 Determinations made pursuant to this Subsection shall not require a formal hearing or notice.
-In making his/her determination the Director shall make written findings in accordance with the criteria set forth in Section 2.63.070.D and E. Rather than act on an application for a Certificate of Appropriateness within his/her jurisdiction, the Director of Development Services may, in his/her sole discretion, refer the application to the Cultural Heritage Commission for its determination.
+In making his/her determination the Director shall make written findings in accordance with the criteria set forth in Section 2.63.070.D and within his/her jurisdiction, the Director of Development Services may, in his/her sole discretion, refer the application to the Cultural Heritage Commission for its determination.
 In such case the procedures set forth in Section 2.63.075.A shall apply.